inventables/x-carve-instructions/step11/index.md

 <div class="note">
 <i class="fa fa-hand-o-right"></i>
 <span class="note-text">
-<strong>Note:</strong> <strong>Stop your drag chain assembly here.</strong> The remaining steps to install the drag chain on your 1000mm X-Carve will be detailed in the Work Area section when mounting the waste board.
+<strong>Note:</strong> <strong>Stop your drag chain assembly here.</strong> The remaining steps to install the drag chain will be detailed in the Work Area section when mounting the waste board.
 </span>
 </div>
 </div>